vinirossa/software-engineering/design-patterns.md

 ### Adapter

-Match interfaces of different classes.
+Match interfaces of different classes, working as a wrapper.
 It's useful when you don't want your code to directly depend on third party code or legacy, uncoupling your code.

 **Applicability:**
 - Uncouple code